znezniV/znezniv.github.io/_posts/2018-02-21-Spatial-Interaction-Module.md

 In the morning we had a tech-input for MaxMSP with some synthesizers.
 The goal was to learn how we could synthesize the sounds of the birds and automate them.

 For the afternoon we mainly focused on preparing the presentation on the following morning.
-Presentations are very practical because they also help us to nail down our ideas.
-Often ideas are very clear for us in our mind but if you have to explain it to somebody else in a very short time forces to consider small details.
+Presentations are very practical because they also force us to nail down our ideas.
+Often ideas are very clear for us in our mind but if you have to explain it to somebody else in a very short time forces to consider even small details.

 We knew that we wanted a block with a fiducial code on the bottom to be our controller.
 Also, the game was mainly defined but the thing that we did not really define was how the short exercises in the game will be.
 So we brainstormed again.